DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

 s | c;
 \endcode

-\section serialize_class Serialization of custom class
+\section serialize_class Serialization of classes

-When a class (or structure) has to be serialized, the following steps are recommended:
-- define a default constructor;
-- define a templated function `template< class Serializer > void serialize(Serializer &s)` with
-  - a serialization step for all the member variables that need to be serialized.

-The example in \ref ckpt_learn_ex1 illustrates this situation.

-When the class (or structure) is not amenable to having a default constructor, the class must contains a static reconstructor method that serialization can use to construct the class.
+When a class (or structure) has to be serialized, the user must provide a reconstruction method for the class and a serialization method or free function to actually performing the serialization.

-For a class to be serializable, it must have a valid reconstruction method (either a default constructor or a static reconstructor method).
+\subsection reconstruct_class Class reconstruction

+There are several ways to allow *checkpoint* to reconstruct a class. *checkpoint* will try to detect a reconstruction strategy in the following resolution order:
+  1. Tagged constructor: `MyClass(checkpoint::SERIALIZE_CONSTRUCT_TAG) {}`
+  1. Reconstruction `MyClass::reconstruct(buf)` or `reconstruct(MyClass, buf)`
+  1. Default constructor: `MyClass()`

+If no reconstruct strategy is detected with type traits, *checkpoint* will fail at compile-time with a static assertion indicating that *checkpoint* can't reconstruct the class.

-The example in \ref ckpt_learn_ex1 illustrates this situation.
+The example in \ref ckpt_learn_ex1 illustrates the reconstruct method.

+\subsection serialize_class Class serializers

+Users may provide a serializer for a class in one of two forms: a `serialize` method on the class (intrusive) or a free function `serialize` that takes a reference to the class as an argument (non-intrusive).
+Note that if a free-function serialization strategy is employed, one may be required to friend the serialize function so it can access private/protected data from the class, depending on what members the function needs to access for correct serialization of the class state.

-\section serialize_virtual Serialization of virtual class
+\section serialize_polymorphic Serialization of polymorphic classes

-Consider the situation where the class `BaseVC` is abstract (i.e. it has a pure virtual method) and the classe `CI` is one concrete class derived from `BaseVC`.

-\subsection serialize_virtual_prep Preparatory steps

-\subsubsection serialize_virtual_prep_macro Macro-based approach (preferred)

-The following steps should be taken:
-- Insert checkpoint macros in your virtual class hierarchy for derived and base classes with the corresponding macros:
-  - \c checkpoint_virtual_serialize_root()
-  - \c checkpoint_virtual_serialize_derived_from( BaseVC )

-The example in \ref ckpt_learn_example_virtual_macro illustrates this approach.

-\subsubsection serialize_virtual_prep_hier Hierarchy-based approach

-In this case,
-- Make your virtual class hierarchy you want to serialize all inherit from
-  \c SerializableBase< BaseVC > and \c SerializableDerived< CI, BaseVC > in the whole hierarchy.
+To serialize polymorphic class hierarchies, one must write serializers for each class in the hierarchy.
+Then, the user should either insert macros `checkpoint_virtual_serialize_root()` and `checkpoint_virtual_serialize_derived_from(T)` to inform *checkpoint* of the hierarchy so it can automatically traverse the hierarchy.
+Alternatively, the user may use the inheritance wrappers `checkpoint::SerializableBase<T>` and `checkpoint::SerializableDerived<T, U>` to achieve the same effect.

-The example in \ref ckpt_learn_example_virtual illustrates this approach.
+The example in \ref ckpt_learn_example_polymorphic_macro illustrates the approach uses the macros.
+The example in \ref ckpt_learn_example_polymorphic illustrates this approach.

-\subsection serialize_virtual_step Actual serialization

-- If you have a \c std::unique_ptr< BaseVC >, where `BaseVC` is virtually serializable (by using the macros or inheriting from \c SerializableBase< BaseVC > and
-  \c SerializableDerived< CI, BaseVC > ), they will automatically be virtually serialized.

-- If you have a raw pointer, \c Teuchos::RCP, or \c std::shared_ptr<T>, you must invoke: \c checkpoint::allocateConstructForPointer<SerializerT,T>

-  Example with raw pointer:

-  \code{.cpp}
-     template <typename T>
-     struct MyObjectWithRawPointer {
-       T* raw_ptr;

-       template <typename SerializerT>
-       void serialize(SerializerT& s) {
-         bool is_null = raw_ptr == nullptr;
-         s | is_null; // serialize whether we have a null pointer not if (!is_null) {
-           // During size/pack, save the actual derived type of raw_ptr;
-           // During unpack, allocate/construct raw_ptr with correct virtual type
-           checkpoint::allocateConstructForPointer(s, raw_ptr);
-           s | *raw_ptr;
-         }
-       }
-     };
-  \endcode
+\subsection serialize_polymorphic_step Allocation and reconstruction

+- If one has a `std::unique_ptr<T> x`, where `T` is polymorphic serializable `s | x` will correctly serialize and reconstruct `x` based on the concrete type.

+- If one has a raw pointer, `Teuchos::RCP<T>`, or `std::shared_ptr<T>`, `checkpoint::allocateConstructForPointer<SerializerT,T>(s, ptr)` can be invoked to properly allocate and construct the concrete class depending on runtime type.